Love is Blind – but only if you’re slim and able-bodied

 The show that promises to reject superficial attraction, once again sells itself short of what the experiment could really achieve, says Nicole Vassell

-When Love Is Blind launched on Netflix in 2020, its near-instant success meant that a second season was a no brainer.
-Audiences across the globe were gripped, watching as 30 single men and women tried to fall in love with a stranger before seeing them for the first time.
-The show’s premise lies in discovering whether emotional bonds made through hours of sightless conversation can prevail over physical attraction, as the couples only get the chance to meet in person once they’ve decided to marry.
+When Love Is Blind launched on Netflix in 2020, its near-instant success meant that a second season was a no-brainer.
+Audiences everywhere were gripped, watching as 30 single men and women tried to fall in love with a stranger before seeing them for the first time.
+The show’s premise lies in discovering whether emotional bonds made through hours of sightless conversation can prevail over physical attraction, as the couples only get the chance to meet face-to-face once they’ve decided to marry.

-Preference and prejudice mean that there are some who are more likely to feel like they’re drowning in the dating pool; fat bodies, for example, face fetishisation or rejection, while disabled daters can face condescension and ableism when attempting to find companionship.
-With no representation of people who’d fit into these categories, season one missed a chance to see if the formula worked for people whose physical forms aren’t as widely celebrated as others.
+Preference and prejudice mean there are some who are more likely to feel like they’re drowning in the dating pool; fat bodies, for example, face fetishisation or rejection, while disabled daters can face condescension and ableism when attempting to find love.
+With no representation of people who’d fit into these categories, season one missed a chance to see if the formula worked for those whose physical forms aren’t as widely celebrated as others.

 Another contestant, aptly named sales manager Hope, is also bigger than the majority of the other female contestants and states her faith in the concept of the programme’s “personality first” mantra.
 “It doesn’t matter what I look like – how much I weigh,” she says.
 “It is who you are inside.”

 It soon becomes clear how useful an idea like this can be when we meet the likes of Abishek, a vet who moonlights as a house DJ.
-He tries to get around the point of the show with unsubtle attempts to suss out the physical make-up of his dates: he states he “gets along best with people who work out” as well as plainly asking what size dress a woman would wear if he were to buy her a dress.
-A particularly memorable prerequisite of a potential dating partner of his is that he should be able to carry them on his shoulders at a music festival.
+He tries to get around the point of the show with unsubtle attempts to suss out the appearance of his dates: he states he “gets along best with people who work out” and even plainly asks what size dress a woman would wear if he were to buy her a dress.
+A particularly memorable prerequisite of his potential dating partner is that he should be able to carry them on his shoulders at a music festival.

 One female experimentee reveals that she used to be 70lbs (32kg) heavier, and still sees a “fat girl” when she looks in the mirror, despite this not being the case.
 Though she panics about whether she’d be accepted in person by the man she’s had the strongest connection to, her fears go unfounded when she eventually meets him.
-While her vulnerability, as well as that of others who share that they were “chunky” as children, is welcome and refreshing, it makes you wonder just what might have happened if she’d made this connection before losing any weight at all.
+While her vulnerability is welcome and refreshing, it makes you wonder what might have happened if she’d made this connection before losing any weight at all.
 Where the show had the opportunity to be more inclusive with its display of who is worthy of finding love, it chooses to maintain the status quo.

 Register for free to continue reading